-In addition, the MPO will develop performance measures and incorporate performancebased planning into LRTP and TIP decision making.
+In addition, the MPO will develop performance measures and incorporate performancebased planning into LRTP and Transportation Improvement Program (TIP) decision making.

-• Information in the current Needs Assessment will be further detailed and analyzed to provide the most up-to-date information for the MPO and the public.
-This will include incorporating the MPO regional travel demand model set's new base year of 2010, which was developed using new census data and updated data sets, and a 2040 no-build scenario
+• Provide further detail on and analyze Information in the current Needs Assessment to provide the most up-to-date information for the MPO and the public.
+This will include incorporating the MPO regional travel demand model set's new base year of 2010, which was developed using new census data and updated data sets, and a 2040 no-build scenario.

-• Work with MAPC to develop socio-economic projections for future analysis years for the LRTP
+• Work with MAPC to develop socio-economic projections for future analysis years for the LRTP.

-• Produce summaries of Paths to a Sustainable Region as outreach to the public as needed and for use in developing the new LRTP
+• Produce summaries of Paths to a Sustainable Region as outreach to the public as needed and for use in developing the new LRTP.

-• Address any comments or changes required from comments from the Federal Highway Administration and Federal Transit Administration or changes to the State Implementation Plan LONG-RANGE TRANSPORTATION PLAN [CONT.]
+• Address any comments or changes required from comments from the Federal Highway Administration and Federal Transit Administration or changes to the State Implementation Plan (SIP).

+LONG-RANGE TRANSPORTATION PLAN [CONT.]

-• Continue to develop performance measures to be used in monitoring the implementation of the LRTP and TIP
+• Continue to develop performance measures to be used in monitoring the implementation of the LRTP and TIP.